-- (a) Except as provided by Section 12A-15.4, a person must register with the city secretary if the person: - (1) receives compensation of \$200 or more in a calendar quarter for lobbying; - (2) receives reimbursement of \$200 or more in a calendar quarter for lobbying; or - (3) lobbies as the agent or employee of a person who: - (A) receives compensation of \$200 or more in a calendar quarter for lobbying; - (B) receives reimbursement of \$200 or more in a calendar quarter for lobbying. - (b) A lobbying firm that is not required to register under Subsection (a) of this section may register as a lobbyist with the city secretary if the lobbying firm has more than one employee who is required to register under Subsection (a).
-A lobbying firm that chooses to register under this subsection for all of its employees that are lobbyists, instead of having them register individually, will be deemed to be a "registrant" and "a person required to register" for all purposes of this article and will be subject to all requirements, procedures, and penalties applicable to a "registrant" and "person required to register," as those terms are used in this article. - (c) An attorney who is representing a client must register as a lobbyist if the attorney meets the compensation or reimbursement standards of Subsection (a). - (d) A person who is representing an association of city employees or an association of former city employees must register as a lobbyist if the person meets the compensation or reimbursement standards of Subsection (a) or if the person is representing the association on a pro bono basis."
+- (a) Except as provided by Section 12A-15.4, a person must register with the city secretary if the person: - (1) receives compensation of \$200 or more in a calendar quarter for lobbying; - (2) receives reimbursement of \$200 or more in a calendar quarter for lobbying; or - (3) lobbies as the agent or employee of a person who: - (A) receives compensation of \$200 or more in a calendar quarter for lobbying;

+- (B) receives reimbursement of \$200 or more in a calendar quarter for lobbying. - (b) A lobbying firm that is not required to register under Subsection (a) of this section may register as a lobbyist with the city secretary if the lobbying firm has more than one employee who is required to register under Subsection (a).
+A lobbying firm that chooses to register under this subsection for all of its employees that are lobbyists, instead of having them register individually, will be deemed to be a "registrant" and "a person required to register" for all purposes of this article and will be subject to all requirements, procedures, and penalties applicable to a "registrant" and "person required to register," as those terms are used in this article. - (c) An attorney who is representing a client must register as a lobbyist if the attorney meets the compensation or reimbursement standards of Subsection (a).
+A law firm whose attorneys would be required to register as lobbyists under this provision may register as a lobbying firm instead of the individual attorneys. - (d) A person who is representing an association of city employees or an association of former city employees must register as a lobbyist if the person meets the compensation or reimbursement standards of Subsection (a) or if the person is representing the association on a probono basis."

-SECTION 28.
-That Subsection (5) of Section 12A-15.4, "Exceptions," of Article III-A, "Lobbyists," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended to read as follows:
+SECTION 30.
+That Section 12A-15.4, "Exceptions," of Article III-A, "Lobbyists," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended to read as follows: